 - Complete and submit the Intake Form.

 - Provide the necessary supporting documentation from a qualified medical or mental health provider.

 - Meet with the Office of Disability and Accommodations (in-person or virtually).
 The Office of Disability and Accommodations will discuss the reviewed documentation, additional documentation if needed, and suggested accommodations for the college setting through the interactive process.

 The Office of Disability and Accommodations review committee will decide the eligibility for the accommodation of having an ESA.
 The office reviews requests on a case-by-case basis.
 Prior approval of an animal at a previous institution does not guarantee approval at Moravian.
 The office will approve a request for an ESA when there is clear evidence that the ESA will improve the student's educational access.
 Certain types of animals may not be permitted on campus as an approved ESA because of the risk they may pose to campus community members.

 A review committee comprised of staff from the Residential Life and Housing will consider the impact of the animal's presence in the residential community, if necessary.

 Process After Being Approved for an ESA:

-Once approved to have an ESA on campus, the ASC will email firstname.lastname@example.org and the student.
+Once approved to have an ESA on campus, the Office of Disability and Accommodations will email email@example.com and the student.
 The Residential Life and Housing staff may need additional time to inform roommate(s), floormates, or suitemates of the presence of an ESA and make necessary housing changes that are required based on the ESA.

 To change to a different ESA than the one approved, the student must submit a supplemental request for review with additional information from the medical care provider that verifies the disability-related need for a different animal.